seanflaherty/RecipeMgmt/README.md

 # RecipeMgmt
-A Python app to store, retrieve and manage recopies.
+A Python app to store, retrieve and manage recpies.